nicoburniske/lyrics/n0v3l_non-fiction.md

 Speak of choices, offer consumption

-A group disease, to ease the ’spense, of make believe, No cross to bear, repress the need, a pree to prayer We shed our mirrors, no faith to spend
+A group disease, to ease the ’spense, of make believe, No cross to bear, repress the need, agree to prayer
+We shed our mirrors, no faith to spend

-A group disease, to ease the ’spense, of make believe, No cross to bear, repress the need, a pree to prayer We shed our mirrors, no faith to spend
+A group disease, to ease the ’spense, of make believe, No cross to bear, repress the need, agree to prayer
+We shed our mirrors, no faith to spend
 ```